Indian Peace Commission: Appropriations

 In what St. Germain describes as the "most basic" of the "critical omissions" in the commission's creation, Congress initially authorized funding for the negotiations themselves, but failed to appropriate any funding or provide guidance or limitations on government spending agreed to in the treaties.
 These included a variety of payments, from the provision of supplies, and the construction of buildings, to lump sum payments for tribes, and yearly cash payments to individuals.
 In May 1868, while in Washington, Sherman had asked Congress for $2 million in contingent funding for the treaties.
 He was given $500,000, of which $200,000 was given to Harney alone to be used for the Sioux.

 Conflict within the government over this spending would largely be responsible for undoing the commission's work.
 In 1869, the proposed Indian Appropriations Act totaled $2,312,240 before funding for the various treaties was added, and $6,654,158 afterwards.
 Appropriations bills must originate from the House, but only the Senate holds the power to ratify treaties.
 The two chambers quarreled and failed to pass any version of the appropriations during that legislative session; disagreement over funding continued for several years.
 According to St. Germain, "Congress had created the commission but had no obligation to support or approve the action taken in its name, and few members would feel any compulsion to do so later."

-"Bad men"
+"Bad men" clause

 All the treaties negotiated by the Commission between 1867 and 1868 contained so-called "bad men" provisions, whereby the government agreed to reimburse tribes for damages caused by "bad men among the whites".
 However, such clauses failed to be enforced until 2009, when a young Sioux woman won the first and only "bad men" court case, earning a $600,000 award for damages in relation with a sexual assault.